 The FEMA Travel Toolbox is intended to support FEMA travelers by providing the necessary tools and resources to help travelers before, during, and after their travel.
 The site is broken out into content areas based on traveler feedback and can be accessed on the Financial Management Division page within the FEMA intranet.
 If you have questions regarding travel and the Concur Government Edition, E-Gov Travel Services, please email FEMAemail@example.com.

-Changes to Pre-Approved Non-Availability (PANA)
+Pre-Approved Non-Availability (PANA)

 49% of the Reservists surveyed were dissatisfied with the existing Reservist COE;

 In general, Reservists either do not use or do not record the PANA days allotted to them: in 2013 and 2014, more than 50% of Reservists never requested PANA.
 This prevented the Agency from collecting an accurate picture of availability.